 - ½ tsp cumin

 - ½ tsp hot sauce

-- Slice tempeh into thin strips (~⅛ – ¼ inch).
+- Slice the tempeh into thin strips (~⅛-inch, or thinner).

 - In a large, flat shallow dish, combine all sauces and seasonings.